joegabdelsater/cms/README.md

 And voila!
 You're all set.

 # IMPORTANT:
-every time you add a table, or column, you need to run these 2 routes while logged in, to configure the cms:
+every time you add a table or column, you need to run these 2 routes while being logged in, to configure the cms:

 /cms/configure

 /cms/configureTables

+This step wil be made easier in future releases